[A simplified version of the below is available here]

 The DMCA take-down Notice has to be responded to.
 In affect, because the Notice is an accused of theft, or at least a misappropriation of content, DMCA legislation requires service providers/operators remove offending material (cf. §512 (c) (1) (A) (iii)

-) until such time as the accusation can be sorted out - either the material remains offline because the accusation is true (irrespective of motivations, reasons or justifications for it being used in the first place), or it is put back because the accusation is untrue - to facilitate this a response to the DMCA Notice has to be sent with effect of notifying the service provider/operator that the claim of infringement is false or incorrect.
+) until such time as the claim can be sorted out - either the material remains offline because the accusation is true (irrespective of motivations, reasons or justifications for it being used in the first place), or it is put back because the accusation is untrue (without merit) - to facilitate this a response to the DMCA Notice has to be sent with effect of notifying the service provider/operator that the claim of infringement is false, incorrect or the alleged infringing party is within their rights to use the material or content.
 This is done filing a "DMCA Counter Notice

 " [fn.#8].A DMCA Counter Notice?
 What's that?

 A DMCA Counter Notice is just that, a 'notice' that 'counters' (opposes) the claim being made.
-In other words, it is a response indicating the accusation/s in the take-down notice are incorrect or false.
+In other words, it is a response indicating the accusation/s in the take-down notice are incorrect, false or have no merit.
 In similar fashion to the Take-down Notice, a DMCA Counter Notice

 has a relatively easy to understand basic structure;